Medical Laboratory Science Profession

 Medical laboratory scientists are knowledgeable in the use of a wide variety of specialized analytic equipment and understand the pathophysiology of abnormal test results.
 They are responsible for ensuring the accuracy and reliability of test results, and reporting their findings to patient care providers in a timely manner.
 Laboratory results help care providers confirm or rule out diagnoses, monitor chronic disease changes and assess the effects of medical therapies.

 Medical laboratory scientists possess a bachelor’s degree in either medical/clinical laboratory science or basic science (e.g., biology, chemistry) and complete their education in an accredited education program (university or hospital-based) which provides clinical course work in all areas of laboratory medicine.
 Graduates are eligible to sit for the MLS Board of Certification (BOC) examination offered by the American Society for Clinical Pathology (ASCP).
 Those that successfully pass the exam can use the credential MLS (ASCP).

 Opportunities for jobs are excellent.
-Employment of medical laboratory scientists (MLS) and technicians (MLT; two year associate degree laboratory professionals) is projected to grow 22% from 2012 to 2022, much faster than the average for all occupations, according to the Bureau of Labor Statistics.
+Employment of medical laboratory scientists (MLS) and technicians (MLT; two year associate degree laboratory professionals) is projected to grow 5% from 2022-2032, much faster than the average for all occupations, according to the Bureau of Labor Statistics.